Textualize/textual/docs/guide/devtools.md

 !!! note

     If the Python file contains a call to app.run() then you can launch the file as you normally would any other Python program.
-Running your app via `textual run` will give you access to a few Textual features such as dev mode which auto (re) loads your CSS if you change it.
+Running your app via `textual run` will give you access to a few Textual features such as live editing of CSS files.

 ## Console